kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 <aside>

-❓ Read the listening situations given in the padlet below, and as a comment, identify with of the following types of listening would be appropriate.
+❓ Read the listening situations given in the padlet below, and as a comment, identify which of the following types of listening would be appropriate.
 **1) Informational
   2) Empathetic/Therapeutic
   3) Critical